Homogenization of peristaltic flows in piezoelectric porous media: Introduction

-\paragraph{Paper organization} In the rest of the introduction, the fluid transport driven by the peristaltic deformation in porous structures is using a reduced 1D model of the homogenized medium.
-The problem of the fluid interacting with the piezoelectric solid composite at the heterogeneity level of the periodic microstructure is introduced in Section~\ref{sec-problem}.
-The homogenization procedure is described in Section~\ref{sec-homog}, where the macroscopic model is derived.
-It involves the homogenized coefficients expressed in terms of the so-called characteristic responses of microstructures.
+\paragraph{Paper organization} The problem of the fluid interacting with the piezoelectric solid composite at the heterogeneity level of the periodic microstructure is introduced in Section~\ref{sec-problem}.
+The homogenization procedure is described in Section~\ref{sec-homog}, \revE{where the macroscopic model is derived for the linear problem.} It involves the homogenized coefficients expressed in terms of the so-called characteristic responses of microstructures.
 These are given in terms of solutions to the micro-problems.
-The macroscopic model nonlinearity is introduced in Section~\ref{sec-varHC}.
-For this, a perturbation analysis of the homogenized coefficients depending on the macroscopic state variables is performed, whereby some technical details are postponed in the \Appx{sec-sa}.
-Numerical illustrations of the two-scale modelling of the PZ-controlled porous microstructures inducing the peristalsis-driven flow are reported in Section~\ref{sec:numex}.
-The pumping effect of the homogenized medim and the key role of the model nonlinearity are demonstrated using examples of 3D microstructures with 1D and 2D fluid channel connectivity.
+The macroscopic model nonlinearity is introduced in Section~\ref{sec-varHC}. \revE{For this, homogenization of the linearized incremental formulation is explained in \ref{app-incr} using a simplified problem for disconnected porosity.
+This justifies the use of the perturbation analysis of the homogenized coefficients depending on the macroscopic state variables for which some technical details are postponed in the \ref{sec-sa}.} Numerical illustrations of the two-scale modelling of the ``piezo-controlled'' porous microstructures inducing the peristalsis-driven flow are reported in Section~\ref{sec:numex}.
+The pumping effect of the homogenized medium and the key role of the model nonlinearity are demonstrated using examples of 3D microstructures with 1D and 2D fluid channel connectivity. \revE{ Technical parts related to the model derivations are postponed in the Appendix which consists of four parts: the reference problem is introduced in \ref{sec-DNS}; the modelling framework based on the incremental formulation and approximation using the initial configuration is explained in \ref{app-incr}.
+Some details on the differentiation of the homogenized coefficients \wrt the microstructure deformation is reported in \ref{sec-sa}.
+Finally, in~\ref{sec-1D}, the fluid transport driven by the peristaltic deformation in porous structures is illustrated using a reduced 1D model of the homogenized medium, showing the importance of the deformation-dependent permeability for the pumping effect.}